 8.3.F.
 USEFUL EXERCISE.
 Suppose Z is a closed subset of an affine scheme X locally cut out by one equation.
 (In other words, Spec A can be covered by smaller open sets, and on each such set Z is cut out by one equation.)
 Show that the complement Y of Z is affine.
-(This is clear if Y is globally cut out by one equation f; then if $X = \operatorname{Spec} A$ then $Y = \operatorname{Spec} A_f$.
+(This is clear if Y is globally cut out by one equation f; then if X = Spec A then $Y = \text{Spec } A_f$.
 However, Y is not always of this form, see Exercise 6.4.M.)